43 Different Types of Hot Peppers to Grow This Season

 Big Guy Jalapeno is a larger jalapeno variety with a milder heat compared to traditional jalapenos.

-This large jalapeno comes in at 5 inches long which makes it perfect for stuffing.
+This large jalapeno comes in at 5 inches long, perfect for stuffing.
 These peppers are dark green, glossy, and thick-walled.

 Jalapeno Gigante